-To give an opinion on the realism of the Government's macroeconomic forecasts
+To give an opinion on the realism of the Government's macroeconomic and public finance forecasts

-The HCFP is responsible for advising on macroeconomic assumptions - including growth forecasts - used by the Government to prepare key public finance documents, prior to their submission to Parliament: public finance programming bills, budget bills, social security budget bills, amending budget bills and stability and growth programme transmitted annually to the European Commission and the Council of the European Union.
+The HCFP is responsible for assessing macroeconomic assumptions - notably growth and inflation forecasts used by the Government to prepare key public finance documents- prior to their presentation to Parliament: public finance multi-year programming bills, budget bills, social security finance bills, amending budget bills, sectoral programming bills, and stability programs transmitted annually to the European Commission and the Council of the European Union.
 It is responsible for issuing an opinion on the public finance forecasts (public revenue and expenditure) in the initial and amending budget bills and Social Security financing bills.

-If the Government has to modify its forecasts during parliamentary debates, it informs the HCFP, which must also give an opinion.
+If the Government has to modify its macroeconomic forecasts during parliamentary debates, it informs the HCFP, which must also issue an opinion on these new forecasts.

-The forecasts analysed by the HCFP are either short-term (one or two years) for annual finance bills or medium-term (four-year horizon) for multiannual texts (programming bills and stability programme).
+The forecasts analyzed by the HCFP are either one or two years ahead for annual budget bills, or medium-term (three to five years ahead) for multi-year texts (programming bills and stability programs).

 Delivering an opinion on the consistency of the annual objectives with the multi-annual public finance objectives